 After 3½ months of safety training and practice, the 4H air rifle competition season started Jan.
 19 with a match in Wichita at the Sedgwick County Extension Office.

 At the January meeting of Great Bend Garden Club, Darlene Boley introduced her guest speaker, Joyce Esfeld, who gave a delightful program on Holland's Keukenhof, The World's Largest Flower Garden.
 The Keukenhof, translated "Kitchen Garden," is located near Amsterdam on the original hunting grounds of a large castle.
 For many years it has been the showcase for Holland's bulb growers.
 The seventy-nine acres are blooming with over seven million bulbs and is open to the public from March 20 to May 20 each year.
 Nine miles of paved paths meander through beautifully landscaped Historic, Native, Japanese, and ...

 Preceptor Pi Chapter of Beta Sigma Phi shared a Sister Chapter Social with Laureate Kappa Jan.
 15 at First Christian Church.
 The dinner was catered by Bernard's Catering of Hutchinson.
 The two chapters met separately for their meetings following the dinner.

 The TLC Twisters 4-H club met on Dec.
 13. Members bought gifts for the Angel Tree and took presents to the Life Giving Center.
 Pizza was then served and members brought desserts to share.

-Preceptor Pi Chapter of Beta Sigma Phi met Nov.
-15 at the home of Cindy Meitler, who also served as co-hostess and presented the program.
-President Janis Link led the meeting.
+Preceptor Pi Chapter of Beta Sigma Phi met on Jan.
+8 at the home of Janis Link.
+Susan Coulson served as co-hostess.
+President Jeri Brozek led the meeting.

 Page 1 of 1